 It’s natural to feel nervous when you’re putting yourself out there.
 At some festival parties and events, the booze is sponsored or even free.
 It’s good to have a drink of some sort (soda is fine) in your hand, but try not to lean on it.
 It’s a good idea not to be the person people ask: “I hope you’re not driving?”
 Films are hard to make.
 Heavy drinkers tend to be unreliable, even if they’re writers.
 Don’t appear to people as a potential problem.
 Be a solution.

 Do be friendly.
-Don’t be a sexual predator.
+Don’t be a creep.

 Do be dignified on social media afterward.
 Don’t harass people

 It doesn’t hurt to like people’s Facebook, Instagram or Twitter posts – but, be selective.
 Whatever you do, don’t tag people you’ve just met (however positively) in your posts, and don’t reply to everything they post.
 Don’t start a chat every time you see they’re online.
 That’s just going to look desperate.
 Also, auto-replies with your crowdfunding campaign are a massive no-no.

 You might notice that nearly all of these suggestions really boil down to common sense.
 Use yours.
 Above all, be genuine, be solid, and be helpful.
 Be the solution.

 Television and films aren’t hiring people just to take up space and throw money at.
 They’re hiring people because they have problems that need to be solved.
 In this case, it might be a script that needs to be written from an idea on a cocktail napkin, or it might be that their tv show needs a point-of-view from a writer with your particular background.
 Whatever they need, if you’re a genuine, solid person who’s proven you can be a solution, then your chances of landing the position you’re after shoot up tremendously.